frankframework/frank-manual/docs/source/advancedDevelopment/customCode/backend.rst

 It is strongly advised to package your compiled custom code, either along with your configuration or in a dedicated archive.
 You have two options regarding packaging and deploying.
 You can build your Java code as a library that should be available to all configurations of the Frank application.
 In this case you should build a dedicated .jar file for the custom Java code and deploy that in ``/opt/frank/resources`` in the Frank!Framework Docker container (container based on the image provided by the maintainers of the Frank!Framework).
 The other option is to package the custom code in the same archive as the configuration.
 This way the custom code is only accessible by the configuration.
 Archives with configurations with or without custom Java code are deployed in ``/opt/frank/configurations``.

 When you package a configuration with custom code, DO NOT have a top-level directory in the archive that is named after the configuration.
 There is no need to have a common root folder.
 Just put the relevant files in the archive.
-Here is an example list for the files in the archive:
+Here is an example list for the files in the archive (from ``jar -tvf <filename>`` and then edited by hand to make it more clear):

 .. code-block:: none